MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/halt-the-package-rollout-for-a-flight-submission.md

 ms.assetid: f8ee0687-a421-48e7-a6eb-3fd5633c352b
 ---

-# Halt the package rollout for a package flight using the Windows Store submission API
+# Halt the rollout for a flight

 Use this method in the Windows Store submission API to [halt the package rollout](../publish/gradual-package-rollout.md#completing-the-rollout) for a package flight submission.
 For more information about the process of process of creating a package flight submission by using the Windows Store submission API, see [Manage package flight submissions](manage-flight-submissions.md).